Switching TV package during coronavirus (COVID-19)

-Here, then, is a summary of some of the best service you can sign up to right now to get you through the weeks, or maybe even months, spent at home during this epidemic.
+Here, then, is a summary of some of the best services you can sign up to right now to get you through your increased time at home because of the global pandemic.

 - Netflix – There are literally tens of thousands of hours of movies and TV shows – many of them only available on Netflix – that you can watch any time you like with even a basic Netflix subscription, which will cost you £5.99 per month.
 If you want 4K quality and to stream to more devices, higher subscription tiers are available.
 Not everything on Netflix is golden, with the quality of the programming ranging from dire to Oscar-winning, but there is so much of it that Netflix is a no-brainer

-- Amazon Prime – Is £7.99 per month, and subscribing also gets you access to next-day delivery from Amazon.
+- Amazon Prime Video – Is £7.99 per month, and subscribing also gets you access to next-day delivery from Amazon.
 However, you can also opt for an annual subscription costing £79 per year, which works out at £6.58 per month.
 Unlike Netflix, there are no higher-tier subscriptions where you pay more, and Amazon has plenty of 4K content to watch right off the bat if that's your thing.
 Like Netflix, a Prime subscription will get you access to hundreds of movies and TV shows including a large clutch of Amazon Originals.
 There's less to watch on Amazon than there is on Netflix, but on average, we'd say the quality is higher.
 There's less bad stuff

 - NOW TV – Is Sky's own streaming service.
-Access to Sky channels, including Sky Atlantic is provided through the Entertainment Membership, which will set you back £8.99 per month, making it one of the most expensive services on this list.
-You can also purchase a Sky Cinema Membership for £11.99 per month, and a Sky Sports Membership for honestly quite silly money (not that there's any sport to watch right now anyway).
+Access to Sky channels, including Sky Atlantic is provided through the Entertainment Membership, which will set you back £9.99 per month, making it one of the most expensive services on this list.
+You can also purchase other membership packages like Sports and Cinema, starting from £14.99 per month.
 If you need Sky, NOW TV is the best (and only) choice, but if you just want great stuff to watch, look to Netflix and Amazon first.
 NOW TV streaming quality is also comparatively low compared to Netflix or Amazon